 Greater than gravity is a lyric from my favorite song.
 It comes close, but not quite sufficient, to communicating the depth of love I feel for my family.
-I’m Wendy, the smarty-pants mom of two boys–my 11-year-old sweet, old soul and my 13-year-old keeps-it-close-to-the-vest diagnosed with muscular dystrophy.
+I’m Wendy, the smarty-pants mom of two boys–my 12-year-old sweet, old soul and my 14-year-old keeps-it-close-to-the-vest diagnosed with muscular dystrophy.
 My husband is a terrific guy, and I do know I’m a lucky girl, though outnumbered by Y-chromosome carriers in our household 3-1.
-I am a school-based speech-language pathologist working in the big city for a quarter century.
+I am a school-based speech-language pathologist working in the big city for a more than a quarter century.
 Music saves my life every single day, and I live for the band Barenaked Ladies.
 I have the world’s worst visual-motor integration skills which means I have to rely on my wit and a keyboard for any outward expression of creativity.

 This blog began as a mechanism to save my sanity after learning our son had MD, though the jury’s still out on its effectiveness toward that end.
 Turns out I truly enjoy writing, but I don’t write so much about our “journey” with this disease; I’ll never write about a journey of any type not involving actual transit–not a fan of the term journey as it relates to personal revelation with illness or disease.
 Any journey with MD is a one-way ticket to a place I don’t even want to know exists.
 I do write about being a parent, but you have to know that I’m quick to take a detour or two.
 Or six.
 And I have a potty mouth.
 I’m funny sometimes, but I acknowledge that I’m nowhere near as funny as I think I am.
 I’m an easy crowd that way.